RJ City: Other media

-Skinner host a weekly YouTube series called RJ Makes Coffee in his Underwear.
+Skinner hosted a weekly YouTube series called RJ Makes Coffee in his Underwear.

 In Season 7 Episode 7 of Celebrity Family Feud, Skinner competed as part of Team Arquette, which also consisted of professional wrestlers David Arquette, Jack Perry, Peter Avalon, and Dalton Castle.

 WWE Digital Content

 Skinner also produced various digital content for WWE from 2020-2021, appearing primarily as a host and interviewer.
 Skinner participated in pay-per-view watch alongs and wrote sketches for WrestleMania After Dark with RJ City, which premiered on WWE's YouTube channel immediately following WrestleMania 37.
 He also made regular appearances on The Bump, where he had a recurring segment called Wednesday Morning Wake-Up, where he interviewed WWE Superstars and celebrities.
 Skinner engaged with WWE Superstars in humorous and entertaining interviews, adding a unique flair by providing a blend of comedy and insight, making his segments popular among fans.

 Skinner played a significant supporting role in the 2020 documentary You Cannot Kill David Arquette as David Arquette's friend and wrestling partner.